ishansakhuja2608/react-context-reducer-project/README.md

 ## Installation

--Clone the repository and open it in your code editor (I've used Visual Studio Code).
+- Clone the repository and open it in your code editor (I've used Visual Studio Code).
--Install all the modules/dependencies by running npm i -This project was initially created using Vite, run the project with the command: - npm run dev
+- Install all the modules/dependencies by running `npm i`.
+- This project was initially created using Vite.
+Run the project with the command:
+  `npm run dev`.